bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 ## Exercises

+1. Do exercise 1 of the previous chapter if you have not already.
-1. Load the dataset `Seatbelts` as part of the `Datasets` package via `data(Seatbelts)`.
+Load the dataset `Seatbelts` as part of the `datasets` package via `data(Seatbelts)`.
 Use `as.data.frame` to convert the object to a dataframe.
-Fit a linear model of driver deaths with `kms` and `petrol` as predictors.
+Fit a linear model of driver deaths with `kms` and `PetrolPrice` as predictors.
 Interpret your results.
 2. Repeat question 1 for the outcome being the log of the count of driver deaths.
 Interpret your coefficients.
+[Watch a video solution.](https://www.youtube.com/watch?v=GfIjC4rM08A&index=40&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0)
 3. Refer to question 1.
 Add the dummy variable `law` and interpret the results.
-4. Repeat question 3 with a factor variable that you create called `lawFactor` that takes the levels `No` and `Yes`.
+Repeat this question  with a factor variable that you create called `lawFactor` that takes the levels `No` and `Yes`.
 Change the reference level from `No` to `Yes`.
+[Watch a video solution.](https://www.youtube.com/watch?v=ikKQv98i-EQ&index=41&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0)
+4. Discretize the `PetrolPrice` variable into four factor levels.
+Fit the linear model with this factor to see how R treats multiple level factor variables.
+[Watch a video solution.](https://www.youtube.com/watch?v=4FB8O-Vt1I0&index=42&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0)
-4. Perform the plot requested at the end of the last chapter.
+5. Perform the plot requested at the end of the last chapter.